flutter/website/using-packages.md

 If you want to upgrade to a new version of the package, for example to use new features in that package, run `flutter packages upgrade` ('Upgrade dependencies' in IntelliJ).
-This will retrive the highest available version of the package, which is allowed by the version constraint you have specified in `pubspec.yaml`.
+This will retrieve the highest available version of the package, which is allowed by the version constraint you have specified in `pubspec.yaml`.

 ### Dependencies on unpublished packages